KumarRaji/quickbill/quickbill/README.md

 3. Run the app:
    `npm run dev`

 Parties chaned name for the Customers

-Fill the data's for mandator in add supplier and add customer
+4.Fill the data's for mandator in add supplier and add customer Internal-Supplier

-Internal-Supplier
 879789
 1000.00